Prodaturu/CPP00toCPP04/reDoingCPP/CPP01/ex01/README.md

 ---

-## Testing
+## Requirements

-- Implement your own tests to ensure that your `zombieHorde()` function works as expected.
-- Try calling `announce()` for each zombie.
+- Each Zombie should announce itself upon creation.
+- Use `new[]` to allocate the array of Zombies.
+- Use `delete[]` to free the allocated memory.
-- Use `delete` to deallocate all zombies and check for memory leaks.
+- Ensure proper memory management to avoid leaks.
+- Follow C++11 standards.